csci338/spring2025/pages/_assignments/lab01.md

 {:#dot-files}
 ## Part 3.
 OS Environment Exercises
-Try making a few adjustments to your `.zshrc` file on your own.
-Some suggestions:
+In Linux-style operating systems, you can create shortcuts, aliases, and customizations by editing your `.zshrc` file in your home directory.
+From your command line, please navigate to your home directory and try making an alias to your `csci338` directory:

-* <a href="https://dev.to/haamid/how-to-define-custom-alias-in-zsh-3b6a" target="_blank">Create an alias</a> to your `csci338` directory in your `.zshrc` file so that when you type: `338` on the command line, it automatically puts you into the `csci338` directory.
+* Here is a resource for <a href="https://dev.to/haamid/how-to-define-custom-alias-in-zsh-3b6a" target="_blank">creating an alias</a>
-    * Here is what Sarah's `.zshrc` entry looks like:<br>`alias 338='cd /Users/svanwart/unca/csci338'`
+* If you did it correctly, when you type: `338` on the command line, you should be put into the `csci338` directory.
-* Extend the size of your history file by adding some variables to your `.zshrc` file (google it).
+* Hint: Here is what Sarah's `.zshrc` entry looks like:<br>`alias 338='cd /Users/svanwart/unca/csci338'`

 > ### Before Moving On, Verify That...
 >
 >{:.checkbox-list}
-> * `338` on the command line, it automatically jumps you to the `csci338` directory
+> * When you type `338` on the command line, it automatically jumps you to the `csci338` directory

 {:#vim-emacs}
 ## Part 4.
 Vim / Emacs Exercises